sindresorhus/got/documentation/2-options.md

 Specifies if the HTTP request method should be [rewritten as `GET`](https://tools.ietf.org/html/rfc7231#section-6.4) on redirects.

 As the [specification](https://tools.ietf.org/html/rfc7231#section-6.4) prefers to rewrite the HTTP method only on `303` responses, this is Got's default behavior.
-Setting `methodRewriting` to `true` will also rewrite `301` and `302` responses, as allowed by the spec.
+Cross-origin `301` and `302` redirects also rewrite `POST` requests to `GET` by default to avoid forwarding request bodies to another origin.
+Setting `methodRewriting` to `true` will also rewrite same-origin `301` and `302` responses, as allowed by the spec.
 This is the behavior followed by `curl` and browsers.

 **Note:**
 > - Got never performs method rewriting on `307` and `308` responses, as this is [explicitly prohibited by the specification](https://www.rfc-editor.org/rfc/rfc7231#section-6.4.7).